cmatKhan/unifire/README.md

 #### Hardware

-A machine with at least 8 GB of memory.
+A machine with at least 4 GB of memory (8 GB or more recommended).

 #### Operating system support